PCMDI/pcmdi_metrics/docs/source/index.rst

 PCMDI uses the PMP to produce `quick-look simulation summaries across generations of CMIP <https://cmec.llnl.gov/results/physical.html>`_

-The PMP expects model data to be `CF-compliant <http://cfconventions.org/>`_, otherwise, to successfully use the package may require some input data "conditioning".
+The PMP expects model data to be `CF-compliant <http://cfconventions.org/>`_, otherwise, to successfully use the package may require some input data conditioning.

 A suite of demo scripts and interactive Jupyter notebooks are provided with this documentation.